knnyczr/I-love-Hue/README.md

 + Algothim that creates user dictated "Gradient Matrix"

-⋅⋅⋅User inputs number of rows and columns, and creates this board.
+⋅⋅⋅ User inputs number of rows and columns, and creates this board.

 + Algothim that creates the Gradients for me

-⋅⋅⋅the user inputs 2 or 3 colors, the algothium creates the div's with that specific RGB/HEX codes.
+⋅⋅⋅ the user inputs 2 or 3 colors, the algothium creates the div's with that specific RGB/HEX codes.

 + Function that connects the Algothims